More than 100 tires slashed in Wellington, number of cases could still rise

 Some cars are still standing on stilts and may remain that way while owners figure out a way to come up with the money.

-Chief Heath said, “I know, as of early this morning, were looking in that from a cost perspective of $13,000 or more.”
+“I know, as of early this morning, were looking in that from a cost perspective of $13,000 or more,” Chief Heath said.

 Heath says the number of cases and total cost damage could rise.
 He says many cars are still sitting on the side of the road throughout the city with flat tires.